Cyrken/html-css/modular-typography/README.md

 *The margin-bottom is the same size as our line-height.*

 Next, we assign a line-height to every font-size in our type-scale that aligns with our base line-height.
 The idea behind this alignment is create harmony between the text, especially when two columns of text are beside each other—we want the lines of text to align.
+[Illustrations and explanation here.](http://www.markboulton.co.uk/journal/incremental-leading)

 Here’s the formula to calculate the appropriate line-height: